Juvenile accused in June 2018 death of family member

 According to court documents that the boy’s attorneys provided to KSN, Trimmell was at home the night of her death with a 12-year-old boy and the accused boy, 14 at the time.
 Both boys are related to the woman.

-The motion to dismiss the case of voluntary manslaughter says Trimmell attacked the 12-year-old, prompting the accused boy to use a firearm in the home to stop Trimmell’s attack.
+The motion to dismiss the case of voluntary manslaughter says Trimmell attacked the 12-year-old boy, prompting the accused boy to use a firearm in the home to stop Trimmell’s attack.
 The document argues the boy feared for his life and the life of the other child.

 The documents say Trimmell was drunk the night of her death, citing the autopsy report as saying she “exhibited a ‘history of chronic alcoholism’ and suffered from hepatic cirrhosis of the liver,” and had a blood alcohol content “more than twice the legal limit” that night.